 Religious Holiday Allowances in Indonesia: Obligations for Businesses

-Indonesia’s Ministry of Manpower issued Circular Letter Number M/1/HK.04/IV/2022 which states that this year’s religious allowance must be paid in full.
-For the previous two years, businesses have been given leeway by the government to delay the THR bonus or pay in installments, although they had to prove their inability to pay in full.
+Indonesia’s Ministry of Manpower issued Circular Letter Number M/2/HK.04.00/III/2023 which states that this year’s religious allowance must be paid in full.
+During COVID-19, businesses have been given leeway by the government to delay the THR bonus or pay in installments, although they had to prove their inability to pay in full.

 What is THR?